OMIndependent/quswan/src/liveblogs/natsuyu/index.md

 ---
 This is the main page of my liveblog of [*Natsume's Book of Friends*][natsuyu].

-Here's a general summary of the show taken from wikipedia:
+Here's a general, paraphrased summary of the show taken from wikipedia:

 ***Natsume's Book of Friends*** (夏目友人帳 or *Natsume Yuujinchou*) is a Japanese fantasy manga series by Yuki Midorikawa.
 It began serialization by *Hakusensha* in the shoujo manga magazine *LaLa DX* in 2005, before switching to *LaLa* in 2008.
-The chapters have been collected in 27 bound volumes.
-The series is about Takashi Natsume, an orphaned teenage boy who can see spirits, who inherits from his grandmother the notebook she used to bind spirits under her control. *Natsume's Book of Friends* was a finalist for the first *Manga Taishou* award in 2008.
+The chapters have been collected in 29 bound volumes.
+The series is about Takashi Natsume, an orphaned teenage boy who can see spirits, who inherits from his grandmother the notebook she used to bind spirits under her control.

-*Natsume's Book of Friends* has been adapted as a series of drama CDs, as well as an anime television series produced by [Brain's Base][bb] (seasons 1-4) and [Shuka][shuka] (seasons 5-6), which was broadcast on [TV Tokyo][tv-tokyo] for 6 seasons in 2008, 2009, 2011, 2012, 2016, and 2017.
+*Natsume's Book of Friends* has been adapted as a series of drama CDs, as well as an anime television series produced by [Brain's Base][bb] (for seasons 1-4) and [Shuka][shuka] (for seasons 5-7), which was broadcast on [TV Tokyo][tv-tokyo] for 7 seasons in 2008, 2009, 2011, 2012, 2016, 2017, and 2024.

 The movie ***Natsume's Book of Friends: Tied to the Temporal World*** was released in theatres on September 29, 2018.

 Another full-length movie ***Natsume's Book of Friends: The Waking Rock and the Strange Visitor*** was released in theatres on January 16, 2021.

 For its 15th anniversary, [a seventh season][s7-press] [was announced][s7-vid] on July 1, 2023.
+The seventh season was (finally!) broadcast from October 8 to December 24, 2024.

 This watchthrough will cover the entire series minus the animated shorts.
-I started watching through this wonderful show on **October 17, 2016**, and finished it on **September 30, 2018**.
+I started watching through this wonderful show on **October 17, 2016**, and finished six seasons of it on **September 30, 2018**.
+The liveblog for the seventh season will be done, but not uploaded soon.

 <span class="nav-masterlist">[Here's the **episode list** for *Natsume's Book of Friends*.][masterlist]</span>